PALAXO/es-odm/README.md

    - Contains methods which uses ES Bulk API
  - Exported `BaseModel` should be used mainly for `instanceof` checks
    - Do not create instances from it / change its parameters
+   - Will be probably removed...
  - `setClient` replaces ES client singleton
    - Should be called once at application startup
-   - New client is then used even in already created classes
+   - New client is then used - even in already created classes

 #### Class usage